botwrando/botwrando/README.md

 # botwrando
-A companion webapp for running randomized all-shrines runs of The Legend of Zelda: Breath of the Wild
+A companion webapp for running randomized all-shrines runs of The Legend of Zelda: Breath of the Wild.